-C. ARBITRATION PROCEDURE
+20.10 ARBITRATION PROCEDURE

-1. Selecting an Arbitrator
+20.10.1 Selecting an Arbitrator

-The parties will select an Arbitrator by mutual agreement or by alternately striking names supplied by the AAA or FMCS and will follow the Labor Arbitration Rules of the AAA or the FMCS unless they agree otherwise in writing.
+20.10.1.1 The parties will select an Arbitrator by mutual agreement or by alternately striking names supplied by the AAA or FMCS and will follow the Labor Arbitration Rules of the AAA or the FMCS unless they agree otherwise in writing.

-2. Authority of the Arbitrator
+20.10.2 Authority of the Arbitrator

-The jurisdiction and authority of the Arbitrator, as well as the final opinion and award shall be confined exclusively to the administration and interpretation of this Agreement, the applicability of any law, rule, policy, or regulation relating to the employee's employment, including the imposition of discipline, or other adverse personnel actions.
+20.10.2.1 The jurisdiction and authority of the Arbitrator, as well as the final opinion and award shall be confined exclusively to the administration and interpretation of this Agreement, the applicability of any law, rule, policy, or regulation relating to the officer's employment, including the imposition of discipline, or other adverse personnel actions.
 The Arbitrator shall have no authority to add to, detract from, alter, amend, or modify any provision of this Agreement or impose upon any party hereto a limitation or obligation not explicitly provided for in this Agreement.

-The Arbitrator shall have no authority to establish or alter in any way wage rate or wage structure or to consider any term or condition of employment not expressly set forth within this Agreement.

-The Arbitrator will hear arguments on and decide issues of arbitrability through written briefs immediately prior to hearing the case on its merits, or as part of the entire hearing and decision-making process, at the discretion of the Arbitrator.
+- 20.10.2.2 The Arbitrator shall have no authority to establish or alter in any way wage rate or wage structure or to consider any term or condition of employment not expressly set forth within this Agreement. - 20.10.2.3 The Arbitrator will hear arguments on and decide issues of arbitrability through written briefs immediately prior to hearing the case on its merits, or as part of the entire hearing and decision-making process, at the discretion of the Arbitrator.
 Although a decision may be made orally, it will be put in writing and provided to the parties.

-If the subject grievance involves the review of a suspension, demotion, or dismissal from State service, the Arbitrator must determine the reasonableness of the Department's or Division's decision by conducting a three-step review process as described below.

-First, the Arbitrator will review de novo whether the employee in fact committed the alleged violation(s).
-In so doing, the Arbitrator will determine whether substantial evidence of just cause exists to support the Department's or Division's decision.
-Substantial evidence is relevant evidence that a reasonable mind might accept as adequate to support a Department's or Division's conclusions.

-Second, the Arbitrator will then determine whether the violation(s) is a serious violation of law or regulations such that the severe measure of dismissal is available as a first-time disciplinary action.
-If the Department's or Division's published regulations or Prohibitions & Penalties prescribe dismissal as an appropriate level of discipline for a first-time offense, then that violation is serious as a matter of law.
-The Arbitrator must give deference to the Employer's assessment of what constitutes a serious violation of its own policies.

-Third, the Arbitrator will apply a deferential standard of review to the Department's or Division's determination that demotion, suspension, or dismissal will serve the good of the public service.
-The inquiry is not what the Arbitrator believes to be the good of the public service, but whether it was reasonable for the Department or Division to consider that the good of the public service would be served by demotion, suspension, or dismissal.
+- 20.10.2.4 If the subject grievance involves the review of a suspension, demotion, or dismissal from State service, the Arbitrator must determine the reasonableness of the Department's/Division's decision by conducting a three-step review process as described below. - 20.10.2.4.1 First, the Arbitrator will review de novo whether the officer in fact committed the alleged violation(s).
+In so doing, the Arbitrator will determine whether substantial evidence of just cause exists to support the Department's/Division's decision. - 20.10.2.4.2 Substantial evidence is relevant evidence that a reasonable mind might accept as adequate to support a Department's/Division's conclusions. - 20.10.2.4.3 Second, the Arbitrator will then determine whether the violation(s) is a serious violation of law or regulations such that the severe measure of dismissal is available as a first-time disciplinary action.
+If the Department's/Division's published regulations or Prohibitions & Penalties prescribe dismissal as an appropriate level of discipline for a first-time offense, then that violation is serious as a matter of law.
+The Arbitrator must give deference to the Employer's assessment of what constitutes a serious violation of its own policies. - 20.10.2.4.4 Third, the Arbitrator will apply a deferential standard of review to the Department's/Division's determination that demotion, suspension, or dismissal will serve the good of the public service.
+The inquiry is not what the Arbitrator believes to be the good of the public service, but whether it was reasonable for the Department/Division to consider that the good of the public service would be served by demotion, suspension, or dismissal.

-3. Witnesses
+20.10.3 Witnesses

-When an employee is subpoenaed as a witness on behalf of the grievant and/or the Employer in an arbitration case, they may appear without the loss of pay if they appear during their work time.
+20.10.3.1 When an officer is subpoenaed as a witness on behalf of the grievant and/or the Employer in an arbitration case, they